russhwolf/multiplatform-settings/README.md

 Some simple unit tests are defined which can be run via `./gradlew test`.
 These use Robolectric on Android to mock out the platform-specific behavior, and use the `macos` target to run the native tests.

 There is also a sample project to demonstrate usage, which is configured as a separate IDEA/gradle project in the `sample` directory.
 It includes a `shared` module with `common`, `android`, and `ios` submodules, to demo a shared logic layer consuming the library.
-It also includes an `app-android` module which consumes `shared:android` and defines an Android UI, as well as an Xcode project in the `app-ios` directory which consumes the framework exported from `shared:ios` and holds an iOS UI.
+The `app-android` module consumes `shared:android` and provides an Android UI.
+The `shared:ios` module produces a framework which is then consumed by an Xcode project in the `app-ios` directory, which defines iOS UI in the usual way.

-In order to build the library, you must supply a file in the root directory called `keys.properties`, which defines the properties `bintrayUser` and `bintrayKey`.
-These are used to upload build artifacts to bintray.
-The sample project can be built separately and shouldn't need any additional configuration.
+ The `shared:common` module includes some simple unit tests to demonstrate a way to mock out the `Settings` interface when testing code that interacts with it.
+The `shared:android` and `shared:ios` modules include gradle configuration to run these tests on each respective platform.

 ## License